joshwolfer/doctorconsul/README.md

 * Add ECS cluster
   * Need to figure out how to expose local networking to ECS.
 This may not be practical for a DC lab.
 We'll see.

-### Cluster Peering & Exported Services

-* Add `non-default` partition peering relationships and see how cumbersome the management is.

 ### PKI / Certificates

 * Add Vault as the ConnectCA